 Enchiladas are Mexican in origin and you would expect some serious heat in this dish and rightly so.
 However, I kept my version family friendly and chilli free.
 There is cumin and coriander (both ground and fresh) and lots and lots of flavour but no chilli.
 It means that this dish is indeed kids friendly!

 If you simply need a little bit of heat, feel free to slice a bit of red chilli (or any chilli of your choice) and sprinkle it over finished dish – heat guaranteed.
 I have another couple of tricks I like to use.
 One is sprinkling a tiny bit of ground cayenne pepper over my portion or giving it a drizzle of chilli infused olive oil.
 Either way works really well and it keeps everybody happy!
 And that is what it’s all about! 🙂

 However, if you don’t cater for the little ones or chilli wimps then simply include chopped red chilli in your filling from the get-go and add it to the frying pan at the beginning together with bell peppers.
 Job done!

+For slightly different take on Mexican cuisine, why don’t you try my Pulled Pork Burritos!
 If you are after some more family friendly dinners why not try my Mini Pork Meatloaves with Courgette which are a huge heat in our house every single time and nobody even minds the presence of courgettes. 😉 If you are after more easy crowd pleasers which (to top it all off) require only one pot, then try my One Pot Beans & Meatballs Pasta or One Pot Smoked Sausage Jambalaya.
 Both soo good!

 Roast Chicken Leftovers & Black Bean Enchiladas